ansible-community/antsibull-docs/README.md

 This also includes a [Sphinx extension](https://www.sphinx-doc.org/en/master/) `sphinx_antsibull_ext` which provides a minimal CSS file to render the output of `antsibull-docs` correctly.

-You can find a list of changes in [the antsibull-docs changelog](./CHANGELOG.rst).
+You can find a list of changes in [the antsibull-docs changelog](./CHANGELOG.md).

-Unless otherwise noted in the code, it is licensed under the terms of the GNU General Public License v3 or, at your option, later.

 antsibull-docs is covered by the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).